alcruzr/Temparature-Module/README.md

 The first OPAMP will be configured as a non-inverting amplifier and have the gain set to 9/5 perform the multiplication and the second OPAMP will be configured as a non-inverting summer circuit which will add the value of 32.

+The red, green, and blue leds are used for visual indication of different temperature ranges. red: temp > 80F, green: 60F < temp < 70F, blue: temp < 60F

+PCB gerber zip file and BOM for all parts are also included.